node-js-libs/chain.js/README.md

     add(1, 2, 3).then(4, 5, 6); //num === 21

-[load.js](https://github.com/chriso/load.js) is an example of what you can do with chain.js
+[load.js](https://github.com/chriso/load.js) is an example of what you can do with chain.js - it allows you to lazy load scripts in the browser and easily handle complex dependency chains

     //Script1 & 2 are loaded in parallel - script3 is loaded when they're complete